My name is Jaxon Schriever, and I'm a DP, Director and Editor.

 Since being accepted into the Film & TV Conservatory at the Orange County School of the Arts in 2013, I have created/worked on 35 film/video projects, screened at 8 film festivals, and won 9 awards.

-I'm currently living in Long Beach with my mom and two dogs, patiently waiting to graduate from OCSA.
-After I graduate, I will start my first year at ArtCenter College of Design, where I will be studying film with an emphasis on cinematography.
+I'm currently living in Pasadena with my mom and two dogs, and attending ArtCenter College of Design, where I'm studying film with an emphasis on cinematography.

 My love for filmmaking started at 9 years old when I was in the beginning of my young acting career.
 One of my auditions was for the Diary of a Wimpy Kid movie.
 The audition for the movie was not in person, but rather an online video audition.
 So my dad helped film it using our now ancient Flip Video Camera, and then I watched as he uploaded the footage to his laptop and edited in Windows Movie Maker.
 As I stared at the moving images on the screen, I developed a connection to them.
 I soon became a self taught camera operator and video editor by watching my dad do it himself and then experimenting with it myself.